HackerTon/astarviz/README.md

 Actually, this is a implementation of A\* algorithm.
 Optimize with pairing heap for time efficient find min distance.
 Graph is stored in hybrid dictionary list format.

+## Feature to be added

+😊 Please contribute if you have any

+- [] priority heap or pairing heap with decrease-key operation
+- [] uses pyglet with shader

 ## Example

 ### **Dijkstra visualisation**